danieldenton/trading-journal/README.md

 - The user should be able to review a list of triggers and see which of them are most successful.
 They will be ordered by how many successful trades they were included in.

+- The user should be able to review a list of set-ups or groups of triggers, that are mst successful.

-- The user should be able to review a list of mistakes ordered by how often they a re made in losing trades.
+- The user should be able to review a list of mistakes ordered by how often they are made in losing trades.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).